entazis/experience-log/README.md

 Outcome:
 The project's end result was a rap-bot that produced text resembling coherent Hungarian lyrics, although the content lacked a meaningful sense.
 It became evident that achieving the creation of authentic and intelligent lyrics would require a more extensive dataset and prolonged training period.

+## 2015.02 - 2015.05: Teachable Remote Controller

+Project Overview:
+An independent university project focusing on embedded system design and hardware–software integration.
+The goal was to create a programmable remote controller capable of learning and reproducing infrared signals from other remotes.

+Key Contributions:

+- Designed and assembled the integrated circuit and supporting hardware.
+- Soldered all components and connected them to a microcontroller.
+- Developed low-level C firmware to control input buttons, manage the IR receiver, and transmit stored signals.
+- Implemented a signal-recording system allowing users to teach the remote new commands dynamically.

+Outcome:
+The final device successfully stored and replayed infrared signals from arbitrary remotes, functioning as a fully programmable universal controller.

+Skills: Embedded Systems · C Programming · Microcontrollers · Circuit Design · Infrared Communication · Soldering · Hardware Prototyping

 # Volunteering

 ## Invisible University